almahdc/cats-and-some-more-cats/README.md

 - MVVM + Clean Architecture (at least this was the desired outcome)
 - Business logic is unit-tested
 - No frameworks other than UIKit and Foundation were used
+- The app is suitable for usage on iPhone and iPad

 # Features:
 - Screen with a list of status codes